DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 dating space.[^17_Lindsay_31] Would taking advantage of certain selling points, attract the type of person I would really want to be with?

-I reviewed other females’ profile to decide how I wanted to portray myself.
+I reviewed other females' profile to decide how I wanted to portray myself.
 Just like real or offline dating, to some degree I would be competing with other women, or at the very least our online presentations would be compared.[^17_Lindsay_32] Some of the content I saw was worth mimicking; such as offering a practical reason using the site i.e. moving to a new city.
 Other portrayals seemed so cliché that they failed to provide any sense of the person outside of their ability to perform gender.
-Usernames like “ms.cherrypie” or “bubbleycutie” made me wonder if these women chose youthful personas intentionally, or were these women just doing what was needed in order to compete for attention in the dating market?
-Other usernames hyper-sexualized a woman’s persona such as “pullmyhair” or “bombasticblondie” or “vampirehottie”.
+Usernames like "ms.cherrypie" or "bubbleycutie" made me wonder if these women chose youthful personas intentionally, or were these women just doing what was needed in order to compete for attention in the dating market?
+Other usernames hyper-sexualized a woman's persona such as "pullmyhair" or "bombasticblondie" or "vampirehottie".
 There was a wide range of usernames, but culture is influenced by these extreme presentations of womanhood.
-I was having a hard time feelings like an individual when some of the women seemed to be presenting identities that positively reinforced the acting out of gendered scripts.[^17_Lindsay_6],[^17_Lindsay_11] I chose an androgynous username, mlindsa3, because neutrality felt safer than having every email message start with the line, ‘Hello naughty4you’ or ‘Hi sweety14’.
+I was having a hard time feelings like an individual when some of the women seemed to be presenting identities that positively reinforced the acting out of gendered scripts.[^17_Lindsay_6],[^17_Lindsay_11] I chose an androgynous username, mlindsa3, because neutrality felt safer than having every email message start with the line, 'Hello naughty4you' or 'Hi sweety14'.

 Another interest I had was related to the way in which women presented careers, ambitions and goals.Match.com has an online dating community where individuals presented traditional gender scripts such as traditional pursuit or heteronormative family roles.
-Arguments made for the “naturalness” of gendered identities are based in the perceived need for society to create a proper family unit.[^17_Lindsay_6] Women in their childbearing years are expected to publicly display and justify their choices for reproduction.[^17_Lindsay_6],[^17_Lindsay_11] While not scientific, I tallied the education preferences of fifty men and fifty women and noticed a telling pattern.
+Arguments made for the "naturalness" of gendered identities are based in the perceived need for society to create a proper family unit.[^17_Lindsay_6] Women in their childbearing years are expected to publicly display and justify their choices for reproduction.[^17_Lindsay_6],[^17_Lindsay_11] While not scientific, I tallied the education preferences of fifty men and fifty women and noticed a telling pattern.
 Men and women tended to emphasize traditional gender roles within the structure of the family.
-For example, men commonly listed their education but had no preference for their partner’s education.[^17_Lindsay_10] Yet, women commonly preferred a partner with a higher education.[^17_Lindsay_10] I began to wonder if my commitment to higher education was a disposable quality to men, or at least something I should be clear would not
+For example, men commonly listed their education but had no preference for their partner's education.[^17_Lindsay_10] Yet, women commonly preferred a partner with a higher education.[^17_Lindsay_10] I began to wonder if my commitment to higher education was a disposable quality to men, or at least something I should be clear would not